Fillipko/Motion-Tracking-Interface/README.md

 Instructions:
 -------------
-Place your hand in front of the camera on your computer making one of the gestures to preform the following commands-
+Place your hand in front of the camera on your computer making one of the gestures to preform the following commands
 - Open Hand --> Zoom In
 - Closed Hand --> Zoom Out
 - Thumb Up --> Scroll Up